 How to Crack the Microsoft Interview

-In Microsoft, there is no fixed interview process or format.
+KS: In Microsoft, there is no fixed interview process or format.
 It changes with product groups or teams.
-The most commonly followed interview process consists of four to five rounds, each focusing on analytical, problem solving, designing, coding and testing the skills of the candidate.
+The most commonly followed interview process consists of four to five rounds, each focusing on analytical, problem-solving, designing, coding and testing the skills of the candidate.

-As I mentioned already, the role grades play in a hire or no-hire decision is very debatable.
+KS: As I mentioned already, the role grades play in a hire or no-hire decision is very debatable.
 Good academic performance helps your resume get noticed.
-If you don’t have stellar academic record to put in there, try to offset it with a good internship or a project.
+If you don’t have a stellar academic record, try to offset it with a good internship or a project.
 At the end of the day, it is your interview performance that matters.
 So preparing for the interviews is your best bet at acing them.

 Thank you, Kavya!
 It would be great if you could share a to-do list before attending a Microsoft interview.

 - Have a clutter-free and easy-to-read resume...
 Recruiters don’t want to read through a lengthy resume.

 - Practice writing code on paper or board.
 It is different than typing it out in a code editor or IDE.
 If you're taking a programming challenge online, you won't have this problem.

 - Do not discount the importance of design and test cases while practicing.
 It usually takes a few tries to get it right and stay organized.